Stanmore: Demography

 The population of the London Borough of Harrow ward (Stanmore Park) was 11,229 at the 2011 Census.
 The Canons ward which covers Stanmore railway station and eastern areas had a population of 12,471 at the same census.

-Stanmore has Christian, Muslim, Hindu, Jain, and Jewish communities, including its local synagogue, Stanmore and Canons Park Synagogue on London Road (which has one of the largest memberships of any single synagogue in Europe and the second largest in the UK behind Borehamwood), an Islamic centre, KSIMC of London (Hujjat) and a new Hindu temple on Wood Lane.
+Stanmore has Christian, Muslim, Hindu, Jain, and Jewish communities, including its local synagogue, Stanmore and Canons Park Synagogue on London Road (which has one of the largest memberships of any single synagogue in Europe and had the second largest in the UK behind Borehamwood, although more recently has been overtaken by a number of other London synagogues), an Islamic centre, KSIMC of London (Hujjat) and a new Hindu temple on Wood Lane.

 The 2011 census showed that in Stanmore Park ward, 56% of the population was white (47% British, 7% Other, 2% Irish) and 20% Indian.
 31% was Christian, 22% Jewish, 15% Hindu and 11% Muslim.
 Canons ward (covering eastern areas) was 52% white (40% British, 10% Other, 2% Irish) and 24% Indian.
 26% was Christian, 25% Jewish, 18% Hindu and 11% Muslim.

+Politics

+Stanmore is part of the Harrow East constituency for elections to the House of Commons of the United Kingdom.

+Stanmore is part of the Stanmore ward for elections to Harrow London Borough Council.